 Judge D. Garrison "Gary" Hill was born in Greenville, South Carolina on July 14, 1964.
 His late father, Leo H. Hill, was former president of the South Carolina Bar; his mother is Dr. Grace L. Hill, a retired educator and school psychologist.
-He has a sister, Lillian H. Pinto, an attorney in Greensboro, North Carolina and a brother, L. Howard Hill, Jr., a commercial realtor in Greenville.
+He has a sister, Lillian H. Pinto, and a brother, L. Howard Hill, Jr.

 Judge Hill received a B.A. degree magna cum laude from Wofford College in 1986, and his juris doctor from USC Law School in 1989, where he was a member of the South Carolina Law Review.